 How do you interpret travel advice Colombia?
 So is Colombia really safe enough?

 Absolutely!
 If it was not safe I and all the other foreigners who live here would not live here.
-No way.
 When I am on vacation in the Netherlands, I do notice the difference in safety right away.
 It’s something you get used to as a resident.
 Just like the Colombians themselves.
 It is really safe to travel here.
 Even as a woman alone in Colombia.
 I’m just saying: prepare well and realize that Colombia is not like Holland or Thailand.

 Many places outside the big cities are much safer, but then again taking the night bus from Cali to Ecuador is not such a good idea.
 Even though other tourists said it was safe.
 That was just one bus ride over that route.
 If you do it, know the risks and alternatives.
 Know where you are and what you are doing.